-Ultrasonography uses high frequency sound waves which are transmitted from a transducer (probe) into the patient.
-The characteristics of the tissue, muscle, tendon or bone influence the returning energy back to the transducer.
-The reflections are processed into an image which is viewed on the screen.
+Ocala equine ultrasonography uses high frequency sound waves that are transmitted from a transducer (probe) into the patient.
+The characteristics of the tissue, muscle, tendon, or bone influence the returning energy back to the transducer.
+The reflections are processed into an image that is viewed on the screen.

 - An ultrasound machine with multiple probes is used depending on the area being examined.

 - The equipment used by Performance Equine Veterinary Service is a portable Sonosite M Turbo unit.